-Give me vour shoulder I need a place to wait for morning No it was nothing Some car backfiring Please don't ask questions I itch all over, let me sleep Through the airwaves People never read the airwaves Do we only feed the airwayes Or stamp them out at street level?
-Airwayes The dampness of the wind The airwayes The tension of the skin The airwayes I really should have seen Through the airwaves ..."
+Give me your shoulder I need a place to wait for morning No it was nothing Some car backfiring Please don't ask questions I itch all over, let me sleep Through the airwaves People never read the airwaves Do we only feed the airwayes Or stamp them out at street level?
+Airwayes The dampness of the wind The airwayes The tension of the skin The airwayes I really should have seen

+Through the airwaves ..."

-During the above, ALEX WATERMAN begins his performance of B FOR BARTELBY with D & S, simultaneously recorded onto plastic cups.
-2 SPOTLIGHTS project their shadows onto the back wall.
+During the above, ALEX WATERMAN (as himself) begins his performance of B FOR BARTELBY, a recording of a previous performance etched into plastic cups accompanied by post-horn calls on a STROH VIOLIN.
+2 SPOTLIGHTS project the arrangement's shadows onto the back curtain.

-As the music concludes, S walks to the RIGHT LECTERN and asks for the various lights to be switched off, then for the house lights to be turned on.
+As the music concludes, the VISUALISER and the various lights around the stage are gradually switched OFF.
+Finally, the house lights are turned ON.